mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-If no additional information about a payload field that can be used as an identifier based on Conn-ID header is provided by the client, the masque server uses the source/destination address and protocol ID 3-tuple in order to map an incoming IP packet to an active forwarding connection.
+If no additional information about a payload field that can be used as an identifier based on Conn-ID header is provided by the client, the proxy uses the source/destination address and protocol ID 3-tuple in order to map an incoming IP packet to an active forwarding connection.
 The proxy MUST also consider if IP-Address-Handling header
 {{IP-Address-Handling}} is included and its value.
 If the